-The Bethesda, Md., native returns to the DMV after a one-year stint as an assistant coach on the Western Kentucky track & field / cross country staff.
-He was responsible for the women’s cross country resurgence as the team turned in their best overall season in five years, finishing third at the Conference USA Championships and 14th at the NCAA Southeast Region meet.
-On the track, his middle distance and distance athletes scored valuable points to contribute to a pair of C-USA Team Championships (2016 men’s indoor and outdoor) and a pair of C-USA podium finishes (2nd – 2016 women’s indoor; 3rd – 2016 women’s outdoor).
-He also coached Endalow Takele to the men’s 10,000-meter title at the C-USA outdoor championships.
+The Bethesda, Md., native returned to the DMV after a one-year stint as an assistant coach on the Western Kentucky track & field / cross country staff.
+He was responsible for the women's cross country resurgence as the team turned in its best overall season in five years, finishing third at the Conference USA Championships and 14th at the NCAA Southeast Region meet.
+On the track, his middle distance and distance athletes scored valuable points to contribute to a pair of C-USA Team Championships (2016 men's indoor and outdoor) and a pair of C-USA podium finishes (2nd -- 2016 women's indoor; 3rd -- 2016 women's outdoor).
+He also coached Endalow Takele to the men's 10,000-meter title at the C-USA outdoor championships.

 While working with the Hilltoppers, Palmer performed a number of duties, including: event coach for women's cross country, event coach for men's and women's middle distance and distance, domestic and international recruiting for middle distance and distance as well as team travel.
 He also oversaw the academic performance of the distance and field event athletes and performed administrative tasks as WKU hosted the 2015 C-USA Cross Country Championships.